 Explore pageviews

-We provide a list of recommended pageview events to define based on the popularity of those pages.
-Defining these pageviews as events allows you to dig into engagement with those pages to better understand user behavior.
+We’ve provide a list of recommended pageview events to create based on the popularity of those pages.
+Setting up these pageviews as events allows you to dig into engagement with those pages to better understand user behavior.
 For more info, see Pageview Suggestions.

 To better understand what modifiers to apply to these events, we’ll walkthrough how common CSS elements should be written in Heap event definitions.